This section will hopefully answer some of your questions. If you still need more information, please contact the appropriate department.

 12. How do you timetable the courses?

-13. Do I need an IELTS score to get into Mercury's Business courses?
+13. Do I need an IELTS score to get into Mercury's VET courses?

 14. How long can I study on a student visa?